btholt/complete-intro-to-react-v6/lessons/positioning.md

 - The `bg-gradient-to-tr from-white to-transparent` gives us a fun little white-to-transparent gradient so it makes it easier to read the name tag.
 - `pr-2 pt-2` is a little right and top padding to extend the gradient.

 > 🚨 We did not do Details.js.
-I leave this an exercise to you!
+I leave this as an exercise to you!

 > 🏁 [Click here to see the state of the project up until now: tailwind][step]